clivic/clivic.github.io/index.md

 </ul>

 # About:
-### Clarence is a passionate engineer devoted to learning new things from new people, in order to make interesting things.
-Asking search engines questions and making friends with talents are among his biggest hobbies.
+### Clarence is a passionate engineer devoted to learning new things from new people.
+Asking search engines countless questions and making friends with talents are among his favorite hobbies.